Version 4; last updated 27/07/2023

 Biological records produced by the NPMS will be disseminated to other organisations and individuals worldwide for purposes of scientific research and will also be disseminated worldwide for public access and use under OGL (Open Government License), for example, via the NBN Atlas (https://nbnatlas.org/).
 The dataset will contain the name of the recorder and verifier.
 We will not openly publish any other personal data, e.g. email address or postal address.

 The NPMS are keen to evaluate and improve the accessibility of the scheme to break down barriers to inclusion and encourage a diverse range of people to take part.
-To help with this, from time to time we may share an optional questionnaire for participants or anyone else who is interested, to share information about some of their demographic characteristics, their experience with the scheme, and views linked to scheme accessibility.
-Information collected will include country of residence, urban or rural living setting, age, gender, disability, ethnicity, religion, employment status, language.
+To help with this, upon signing up to the scheme or at any time afterwards, participants may opt-in or out of being offered optional questionnaires.
+These will allow participants to share information about some of their demographic characteristics, their experience with the scheme, and views linked to scheme accessibility.
+Information collected may include country of residence, urban or rural living setting, age, gender, disability, ethnicity, religion, employment status, language.

-The online questionnaire, delivered through Microsoft Forms, will be designed to be anonymous, and participants will be discouraged from entering information in free text boxes that could personally identify an individual.
-Data will be stored securely by Plantlife and only accessed by relevant staff.
-The data will be analysed and a resulting report produced with any personally identifiable information removed.
-This report or a summary of it may be openly published.
-The raw data held by Plantlife will be deleted within one year of the completion of the report.
+Any such online questionnaires, delivered through the NPMS website, are anonymised at the point of submission so that no personally identifiable information is included in the resulting dataset.
+Participants will be discouraged from entering information in free text boxes that could personally identify an individual.
+Data will be stored securely and only accessed by relevant staff.
+The data will be analysed, and a resulting report produced, which may be openly published in full or summary.
+The raw data will be deleted when the NPMS project ends.

 The NPMS uses MailChimp to facilitate group email communication with participants and carry out analytics (e.g. how many people opened the email).
 To enable this, personal data such as email addresses will be shared with MailChimp.
 These personal data will be transferred outside of the EU as MailChimp’s servers and offices are located in the United States.
 Please see the MailChimp privacy notice which can be found at https://mailchimp.com/legal/privacy/.